| GPS-Data-Team.com

 Destinator tells you when you are speeding - haven't found that in the others.

-I ended up buying copilot as I got it for $300 aud but reckon that tomtom would have been better - it was more expensive and I couldn't find much other than derision for tomtom support.
+I ended up buying Copilot as I got it for $300 but reckon that Garmin or Tomtom would have been better.

 Customers first view of his new purchase.....
 Co pilot live laptop 10 Australia issue